prateekeserwani/MOS-Rating/README.md

 2. pandas
 3. PIL

-For installation please use the following command in the anaconda prompt in Windows and terminal in linux.
+For installation, please use the following command in the anaconda prompt for Windows and terminal for Linux.

 ```conda env create -f mos.yml```